Home

 Shoujo Anime

-As for shoujo anime, I had to possess incredibly obnoxious amounts of it or I get the shakes.
+I'm addicted to shoujo anime.
+I have to possess incredibly obnoxious amounts of it or I get the shakes.
 I won't hesitate to spend money just to get my grimy paws on new shoujo anime.
 Oh yeah, and if somebody tells me (or if I read on some site) that so-and-so is the greatest shoujo anime ever to grace the face of the earth, I have to have it or else it will eat away at me.
 So it will be a cruel joke to tell me that a title is really good when in reality it's not even worth the disc it was recorded on.
 Because I will search high and low to get it.
 Really.

-But shoujo anime consumes me.
+Shoujo anime consumes me.
 It consumes me so bad that I have shoebox after shoebox filled with them.
 I would spend hours cataloging them, alphabetizing them, reburning them, and relabelling them.
 What?
 That just means I'm anal retentive?
-Whatever.
-Hey, I don't catalog my library of books...
+Oh.
+Okay.

 Over the years, my taste in anime has significantly narrowed.
 I already preferred shoujo anime to other genres of anime before.
 Now, I have become much less tolerant of any anime that doesn't have